SpeedyZ500/pytest-instructions/README.md

 ### 7.2 Run a Negative Test

 1. Press the "Run Tests" button in the Testing tab to re-run all tests.
-The Testing tab will show that `test_remove_song_negative` succeeded.
+The Testing tab will show that `test_remove_absent_song` succeeded.
 Because it succeeded, you will not have to implement any additional fixes in `remove_song`.

 You will now implement positive and negative tests for the `get_songs_in_genre` method and implement fixes.